UdayVarshney/Flatbufferstask/flatbuffertask/README.md

-3. Encoder code can be compiled using compiler MinGW and the command used to run the code is .
+3. Encoder code can be compiled using compiler MinGW and the command used to run the code:

 cd "c:\Users\'Username'\Downloads\Flatbufferstask-main\Flatbufferstask-main\flatbuffertask\" ; if ($?) { g++ encoder.cpp -o encoder } ; if ($?) { .\encoder }

+//Mention your desktop name in place of 'Username'

-5. Decoder code is written in python language and it will read the binary file and we can run the code using python compiler and the command used
+5. Decoder code is written in python language and it will read the binary file and we can run the code using python compiler and the command used to run the code:

 python -u "c:\Users\'Username'\Downloads\Flatbufferstask-main\Flatbufferstask-main\flatbuffertask\decoder.py"